erdemiraysu/Predicting_Dengue_Cases_using_Climate_Variables/README.md

 4. Scoring Metric: **Mean Absolute Error** was used afor tuning hyperparameters and evaluating model performance.
 MAE is a popular metric to use as the error value is easily interpreted.
 This is because the value is on the same scale as the target you are predicting for.

-**XGBoost** give the best performance on both train (tells if model is confident in it’s learning) and test datasets (tells if the results are negeralizable to an unknown dataset).
+**XGBoost Regression** gave the best performance on both train (tells if model is confident in it’s learning) and test datasets (tells if the results are negeralizable to an unknown dataset).

 Results from the best fitting model are:
 * **Mean Absolute Error score of 14.6** for train